-Tip ONE – I get a mini “high” shopping at The Dollar Store or in Target’s Dollar ($3) Section where I can always find adorable treasures to give my students.
-I am always on the hunt for something mini cute and inexpensive to give to the kiddos to use a reading pointers.
+I get a mini “high” shopping at The Dollar Store or in Target’s Dollar ($3) Section where I can always find adorable treasures to give my students.
+I am always on the hunt for something mini cute and inexpensive to give to the kiddos to use as reading pointers.
 Here are some of the pointers I have given out to my readers this year. (drink stirrers, mini erasers, plastic fingers, mini flashlights, dollar store tiny animals…) I pass out a new reading pointer every other week to the students when I read with them one on one.
-My students get so excited to receive this small gift.
-The reading pointer encourages beginning readers to focus to the text and point to the words as they read.
+And, my students get so excited to receive this small gift.
+Because of this, the reading pointer encourages beginning readers to focus on the text and point to the words as they read.

 Change things up.
 Have a dessert tub.
 We call books that are not leveled our Dessert Books.
-We read these books for pure enjoyment.
-This tub includes science and social studies literature that I have already read to the class, seasonal books and even books the children wrote on their own (a classroom favorite).
+So, we read these books for pure enjoyment.
+This tub includes science and social studies literature that I have already read to the class, seasonal books, and even books the children wrote on their own (a classroom favorite).
 Sometimes the students like to read for enjoyment and not always their “just right” leveled texts.

-When reading with children one on one or in a very small group, send home a positive note to parents and caretakers showcasing strengths but also giving suggestion for things to do at home.
-My students are so proud to take these notes home because the note says great things while giving reminders how to improve as a reader.
-My parents love and appreciate this easy-to-fill-out communication tool.
+When reading with children one on one or in a very small group, I send home a positive note to parents and caretakers showcasing the student’s strengths.
+But, I also give suggestions for things to do at home.
+Because the note says great things while giving reminders on how to improve as a reader, students love bringing them home.
+Parents love and appreciate this easy-to-fill-out communication tool.

 Here is an example of one of my reading conference forms.

 Grab this Reading Parent Communication FREEBIE HERE